thanasisn/SDR_enhancement_LAP/Article_B6/Article_B6_AB_ΝΑ.md

 ## 3.2 Climatology of cloud enhancement events

-!!! monthly weigth !!!
+!!! monthly weighting !!!

 Another interesting aspect of the CE events is their distribution within the year.
-Figure shows the monthly box and whisker plot of the CE number of occurrence normalized with the highest median value that occurs in June, depicting a clear seasonal cycle.
-Although CE events are present throughout the year, the most active period is during May and June.
-During winter (December -- February), the number of CE cases is about
-$25\,\%$ of the maximum, while in the intermediate months the number of occurrences gradually ramps between the maximum and minimum.
-This seasonality is a combined effect of different factors, among them the types of clouds, their frequency of occurrence the seasonally varying relative position of the sun, as well as the local landscape characteristics that may influence the formation of clouds.
+Figure shows the monthly box and whisker plot of the CE number of occurrence normalized with the highest median value, that occurs in June, depicting a clear seasonal cycle.
+Although CE events are present throughout the year, the most active months are May and June.
+During the winter (December -- February), the number of CE cases is about $25\,\%$ of the maximum, while in the intermediate months, the number of occurrences gradually ramps between the maximum and minimum.
+This seasonality is a combined effect of different factors, among them the types of clouds, their frequency of occurrence, the seasonally varying relative position of the sun, as well as the local landscape characteristics that may influence the formation of the clouds.
 Unfortunately, lack of detailed data on cloud formation, type and location is not allowing further analysis.
 The interannual variability of the monthly CE events is quite high as manifested by the large